RaviSys/rails-bootstrap-admin-starter/README.md

 * Font Awesome 5 integrated using webpacker
 * Devise implemented with customised bootstrap forms for sessions, registrations and passwords
 * Letter opener implemented to test out the emails at locals
-* Bootstrap SB-Admin-2 Theme integrated for admin interface to manage backend, you can implement further features as per your need to save your time in integrating a basic admin theme
+* Bootstrap [Start Bootstrap - SB Admin 2](https://startbootstrap.com/theme/sb-admin-2/) Theme integrated for admin interface to manage backend, you can implement further features as per your need to save your time in integrating a basic admin theme

 ## Development Setup